samdoidge/samdoidge.com/_posts/2018-10-30-google-lighthouse-for-seo.md

-The SEO is limited to onpage, and is quite limited, but it's a good place to start to ensure you have the basics done correctly.
-Some of the strengths of the tool are probably in the other categories - performance, accessability, and best practises.
+The SEO is limited to on-page, and is quite limited, but it's a good place to start to ensure you have the basics done correctly.
+Some of the strengths of the tool are probably in the other categories - performance, accessibility, and best practises.